redhat-ai-services/ai-accelerator/custom_workbench/README.md

 Enter image location.
 In Openshift > Builds > ImageStreams > custom-wb, we can get the location:
 `image-registry.openshift-image-registry.svc:5000/redhat-ods-applications/custom-wb`

+(If using external registry, please use that url)

 ![RHOAI Import Notebook](./readme_images/import_notebook_image.png "RHOAI Import Notebook")